 Some in the crowd then announced that they were "Storming the Capitol."
 The Getsingers began their ascent with the crowd up the stairs towards the Rotunda doors.
-Once Hargis-Getsinger got to the outside of the Rotunda doors, she observed others battling with the police who tried to stop individuals from entering the U.S. Capitol building.
+Once Getsinger got to the outside of the Rotunda doors, he observed others battling with the police who tried to stop individuals from entering the U.S. Capitol building.
 ECF 38 at 9.

-Person -1 recorded Hargis-Getsinger and others going up the stairs to the Rotunda doors.
-Hargis-Getsinger is shown below with her husband as she appears to use her telephone to record rioters fighting with law enforcement outside of the Rotunda doors.
+Person -1 recorded Getsinger and others going up the stairs to the Rotunda doors.
+Getsinger is shown below with his wife as Hargis-Getsinger appears to use her telephone to record rioters fighting with law enforcement outside of the Rotunda doors.